kesava7835/sample/README.md

-welcome to git and github
+welcome to git and github,aws